drdna/iSNPcaller/Installing and Running iSNPcaller.md

 ```bash
 perl iSNPcaller.pl myProject
 ```
-confirm the project name when prompted.
 You will receive instructions to copy genome assemblies into the newly-created project directory.

 ## 3. Adding genomes to an iSNPcaller project
 Open a new terminal window and copy genome assemblies into the GENOMES folder in the newly-created project directory: